Books about cycling technique

 If you’re serious about biking, you should consider evaluating your cycling technique.
 Many cyclers are making serious mistakes during riding or training, which can easily be fixed by a couple of tweaks here and there.
 If you’re using the proper technique, you’ll get the best performance and most fun out of all of your cycling.
 When evaluating your performance and technique, consider reviewing the following:

 Did you know...?

-Did you know that its best to practice cycling technique on real bicycles, not stationary bikes.
+Did you know that it's best to practice cycling techniques on real bicycles, not stationary bikes?

 Outdoor cycling can be a pain in the neck when the weather is gloomy and the temperature plummets.
 However, simply put, stationary bicycles can never hone your cycling technique in the same way regular bicycles can.

 You need to learn to deal with the natural sway of the bicycle, undulating landscapes, and other factors that will affect your technique.
 Thus, try to cycle outdoors as much as possible.

 Cycling Techniques for Peak Performance